 FINRA also plans on amending its New Account Application Template –a voluntary model brokerage account form that is provided as a resource to firms when they design or update their new account forms –to capture trusted contact information.

 FINRA, the Financial Industry Regulatory Authority, regulates all securities firms doing business in the United States.
 FINRA is dedicated to investor protection and market integrity through effective and efficient regulation and complementary compliance and technology-based services.
-FINRA touches virtually every aspect of the securities business – from registering and educating all industry participants to examining securities firms, writing rules, enforcing those rules and the federal securities laws, and informing and educating the investing public.
-In addition, FINRA provides surveillance and other regulatory services for equities and options markets, as well as trade reporting and other industry utilities.
+FINRA touches virtually every aspect of the securities business-from registering and educating all industry participants to examine securities firms, writing rules, enforcing those rules and the federal securities laws, and informing and educating the investing public.
+In addition, FINRA provides surveillance and other regulatory services for equities and options markets and trade reporting, and other industry utilities.
 FINRA also administers the largest dispute resolution forum for investors and firms.
 For more information, please visit www.finra.org.